marianatuma/high-performance-blog/README.md

 Appropriate uses for this feature could be portfolios (my mind goes to art and 3D modeling portfolios), documentations, e-commerce, etc.

+For this to work, it's also necessary to create a Rule in Azion's _Rules Engine_ that will redirect all requests where the URI starts with `/post` and _rewrite them_ so they go to `/${uri}/index.html`, thus returning the pre-rendered post.

 ---

+# Azion-generated README

 # Angular Boilerplate